Protecting the health of our loved ones is something we can all agree on.

 How the Stateline Clean Air Coalition (SCAC) started:

 Concerned community members identified a problem: high industrial air pollution, poor public health metrics, and a concerning lack of regulatory air monitoring.
-With the support of Thriving Earth Exchange, they coordinated a collaborative community science project and started to monitor their air.
+With the support of Healthy Climate Wisconsin and the Thriving Earth Exchange, they coordinated a collaborative community science project and started to monitor their air.
 Initial analysis supported their concerns.
 Local pollution levels were trending high.
 Shortly after this, the 2023 IQAIR report was published, and Beloit was found to be the most polluted regional city in the USA.
 Because of the leadership of this early group, Beloit had PM monitors and was able to be considered in this study.
 Unfortunately, the results were again concerning.

 They needed better data.
 After repeatedly requesting the WI Department of Natural Resources (DNR) expand their regulatory monitoring in Beloit, they were repeatedly met with, "we are in compliance with EPA requirements."
 It was clear more needed to be done.